“Here is the face of a victim of domestic violence, my daughter Ricquelle (Rici) Giannino. 1992-2016.

 ‘No big deal, what’s a poopy diaper?
 I start to change her, and realize it’s a poop-trophe.
 I’m not panicked, grab the wipes.’: Mom’s hilarious play-by-play of cleaning up daughter’s disastrous diaper blowout on playground slide

-Raise awareness about Domestic Violence this October.
+Raise awareness about Domestic Violence.
 SHARE this story on Facebook with family and friends.